LukeThornton92/string_theory/README.md

 - Allowing a quantity of products to be selected before adding to the bag, currently a customer would need to view the bag to increase the quantity, though not breaking the customer experience as the site is dedicated to large single ticket items I feel it looks unprofessional.

 - The horizontal rule that I generated with the help of [CodePen](https://codepen.io/szpakoli/pen/zYKqoJ), I modified it into a near perfect replica of what I generated in my Figma file, but at some point during the build process the diamond was flattened and after numerous attempts to fix I decided to leave.

+- Estimated shipping date is in the product detail, having now reviewed my site for the purpose of this readme am I now seeing it should also live in the bag/checkout/checkout success.

+- Would add an if statement in the checkout success to see if user is logged in, if so removing the message asking you to make an account.

 # Technologies Used